EJDick-NOAA/Rockfish-Fecundity/README.md

 (fecundity in eggs, length in mm) as reported in the paper, as well as units of (fecundity in millions of eggs, length in cm) for use in Stock Synthesis, version 3 (SS3).

-*Note:* SS3 tracks numbers of fish in 1000s, so the reported spawning output will be in units of *billions* of eggs if the fecundity-length relationship is in millions of eggs per fish.
+*NOTE:* SS3 tracks numbers of fish in 1000s, so the reported spawning output will be in units of *billions* of eggs if the fecundity-length relationship is in millions of eggs per fish.

 Conversion from units of [eggs, mm] to [eggsx10^6, cm] was calculated as a' = (a*10^b)/1000000